rage/java-programming/data/part-1/3-reading-input.md

 ## Reading Strings

 <!-- Lukemiseen käytettävä komento `lukija.nextLine();` lukee käyttäjän syötteen ja palauttaa merkkijonon.
 Mikäli merkkijonoa halutaan käyttää ohjelmassa, tulee se säilöä merkkijonomuuttujaan -- `String viesti = lukija.nextLine();`.
 Muuttujassa olevaa arvoa voi käyttää monta kertaa.
 Alla olevassa esimerkissä käyttäjän syöttämä viesti tulostetaan kahteen kertaan. -->
-The `reader.nextLine();` command reads the user's input and *returns* a string.
+The `scanner.nextLine();` command reads the user's input and *returns* a string.
 If we then want to use the string in the program, it must be saved to a string variable -- `String message = scanner.nextLine();`.
 A value saved to a variable can be used repeatedly.
 In the example below, the user input is printed twice.

 ```java
 //Introduce the Scanner tool used for reading